nodeSolidServer/node-solid-server/README.md

 ### Run a single-user server (beginner)

-The easiest way to setup `solid-sever` is by running the wizard.
+The easiest way to setup `solid-server` is by running the wizard.
 This will create a `config.json` in your current folder

 ```bash
 $ solid init
 ```
+**Note**: If prompted for an SSL key and certificate, follow the instructions below.

 To run your server, simply run `solid start`: